 There are many potential triggers for candida overgrowth.
 Some of the most common include:

-People with diabetes have higher levels of sugar in their blood, which candida yeast thrive on.
-People with diabetes often have difficulty regulating blood sugar levels, which provides an ideal environment for candida yeast to thrive.
-High blood sugar levels create an acidic condition in the body, and candida overgrowth can further aggravate this imbalance.
-Additionally, people with diabetes are more susceptible to infection and inflammation, both of which can contribute to candida overgrowth.
+People with diabetes have higher levels of sugar in their blood, which Candida Yeast thrives on.
+People with diabetes often have difficulty regulating blood sugar levels, which provides an ideal environment for Candida Yeast to thrive.
+High blood sugar levels create an acidic condition in the body, and Candida Overgrowth can further aggravate this imbalance.
+Additionally, people with diabetes are more susceptible to infection and inflammation, both of which can contribute to Candida Overgrowth.